Manage privacy settings for Session Replay

 To do so, right-click on your application and select Inspect mode.
 Under Masking Overrides, enter the CSS selector you want to change and click + Add Selector.
 This process can be used to mask, unmask, or exclude individual elements.

 Unmasking an element also unmasks its child elements.
-If needed, you can remask these child elements using the process described above.
-However, when you mask an element using CSS selectors, its child elements will also be masked; you cannot then unmask these child elements.
+If needed, you can re-mask these child elements using the process described above.
+However, when you mask an element using CSS selectors, you also mask its child elements.
+You can't then unmask these child elements.

-When you exclude an element using CSS selectors, the element will be replaced with an empty placeholder element of the same dimensions.
-Any child elements will also be excluded.
+When you exclude an element using CSS selectors, Amplitude replaces the element with an empty placeholder element of the same dimensions.
+It also excludes any child elements.

 How Session Replay resolves conflicts between the SDK and the UI

-When there are conflicts between the SDK and the Session Replay settings page around the handling of a particular element—whether it should be masked, unmasked, or excluded—the Session Replay settings page will take precedence.
+When there are conflicts between the SDK and the Session Replay settings page around the handling of a particular element—whether Amplitude should mask, unmask, or exclude it—the Session Replay settings page takes precedence.

-For example, imagine you’ve used the Session Replay settings page to specify that .selector1 should be masked, and .selector2 should be unmasked.
-But an engineer has made a change to the SDK that states .selector3 should be masked—and at the same time, they inadvertently specified that .selector1 should be unmasked.
+For example, imagine you’ve used the Session Replay settings page to mask .selector1 and unmask .selector2.
+But an engineer has made a change to the SDK that masks .selector3—and at the same time, they inadvertently unmasked .selector1.

-Session Replay will combine the settings from the SDK and the UI, but in the case of .selector1, the settings specified in the UI take precedence:
+When this happens, Session Replay combines the settings from the SDK and the UI, but the settings specified for .selector1 in the UI take precedence:

 .selector1 .selector2 .selector3